cosmos/developer-portal/academy/3-ibc/8-ica.md

 ![ICA Overview](/academy/3-ibc/images/icaoverview.png)

-## What are Interchain Accounts?
+## What are interchain accounts?

 The interoperable internet of blockchains made possible by IBC opens up many new frontiers for cross-chain interactions, and for applications leveraging these primitives.
 In this interoperability narrative, it should be possible to interact with a given chain (call it the _host chain_) through a remote interface, i.e. from another chain (the _controller chain_).
-Interchain accounts, or ICA for short, enable just that: they allow for a chain, a module, or a user on that chain to programmatically control an account (the Interchain account) on a remote chain.
+Interchain accounts, or ICA for short, enable just that: they allow for a chain, a module, or a user on that chain to programmatically control an account (the interchain account) on a remote chain.

-Sometimes Interchain accounts are referred to as _cross-chain writes_.
-This is in conjunction with Interchain queries (ICQ) or the ability to read data from a remote chain, i.e. _cross-chain reads_.
+Sometimes interchain accounts are referred to as _cross-chain writes_.
+This is in conjunction with interchain queries (ICQ) or the ability to read data from a remote chain, i.e. _cross-chain reads_.

-The specification describing the Interchain accounts application protocol is [ICS-27](https://github.com/cosmos/ibc/tree/main/spec/app/ics-027-interchain-accounts).
+The specification describing the interchain accounts application protocol is [ICS-27](https://github.com/cosmos/ibc/tree/main/spec/app/ics-027-interchain-accounts).

 <HighlightBox type="docs">